Shopping For Best Mortgage Rates California On Home Loans

 - Lenders cannot be offering mortgage rates with huge spreads without qualifying borrowers full credit and financial profile

 The mortgage rates quoted are also not guaranteed until the mortgage rates have been locked.

 Locking Mortgage Rates

 Most mortgage loans are normally closed in 30 days from the time the mortgage loan originator gets the proper signed mortgage application, disclosures, and loan documents.

 Short Term Mortgage Rate Lock

-- An unethical mortgage loan originator may quote you lower mortgage rates on a 7 day lock fully knowing that you cannot close the deal in the 7 day period and need to relock the loan at higher mortgage rates or pay points after the lock period expires
+- An unethical mortgage loan originator may quote homeowners lower mortgage rates on a 7-day lock fully knowing that they cannot close the deal in the 7 day period and need to re-lock the loan at higher mortgage rates or pay points after the lock period expires

 Annual Percentage Rates ( APR ) Is Easily Manipulated And Can Be Misleading When Shopping For Best Mortgage Rates